How to See Most of New Zealand in Under Two Weeks

 We recommend an early-morning sailing on the Wellington to Picton ferry to enjoy the sunrise as you enter the stunning Marlborough Sounds.
 Soak up the scenery of forest-clad mountains that appear to rise from the sea then arrive in Picton where you can start making your way to the South Island’s main hub, Christchurch.
 The city is often a fascinating subject for anyone interested to see the effects of an earthquake on a city.
 Tours are available around the city, but you can also take a wander yourself through the Botanic Gardens and check out the Canterbury Museum.

-Find out more about Christchurch at Christchurch City – Guide for Backpackers.
+Find out more about Christchurch at The Complete Guide to Christchurch.

 Day 7 – Christchurch to Mt Cook to Queenstown